angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 G1.
 Like I said previously this is a mu Doomsday is favored, much in the same way Doomsday is favored against Mono {G} Post but now you do have to have a plan for :card[Endurance].
-I wasn't very familiar with the stock 75 for this deck but I suspected they weren't playing :card[Endurance] in the main deck.
+I wasn't very familiar with the stock 75 for this deck but I suspected they weren't playing :card[Endurance] in the maindeck.
 I cast doomsday, Mike asked me if he was dead to which I replied “yes if you don't have any interaction” they said “I do not”.
 I demonstrated to Mike the pile I was going go make with the cards in my hand and we went to G2.